GiuseppeSoriano/WeFood/Documentation/Documentation.md

 **Operation**: Find Recipe by `_id`.

-**Reason**: The introduction of such an index is justified by the fact that this `_id` is the primary key of the Post that contains the Recipe that is stored in MongoDB.
-By doing this, the process of finding a Recipe by `_id` is optimized as it is in MongoDB.
-Indeed, during the creation phase the recipe is referenced by id for creating all the relationships with the ingredients.
-Even the deletion of the recipes are optimized by this index because it is possible to find the recipe by `_id` and then delete it.
+**Reason**: The introduction of such an index is justified by the fact that this `_id` corresponds to the `_id` of the Post that contains the Recipe that is stored in MongoDB.
+By doing this, the process of finding a Recipe by `_id` is optimized as it is in MongoDB, where `_id` is by default indexed, being the primary key of the collection.
+Improvement in the performance of the system will be evident both in the creation phase and in the deletion phase of the Recipes, during which a particular Recipe is searched by `_id` among all the Recipes stored in the graph DB.

 `--> User:username`